-Figure 2 presents the temperature variations in the DTF combustion chamber for the pine sawdust samples in the thermochemical processes from conventional combustion (synthetic air - $N_2/O_2$ : 80/20%), pyrolysis (100% $N_2$ ) and two typical oxy-fuel combustion atmospheres ( $CO_2/O_2$ : 80/20% and 60/40%).
+Figure 2 presents the temperature variations in the DTF combustion chamber for the pine sawdust {confirm spelling} samples in the thermochemical processes from conventional combustion (synthetic air - N_2/O_2 : 80/20%), pyrolysis (100% N_2) and two typical oxy-fuel combustion atmospheres (CO_2/O_2 : 80/20% and 60/40%).

 By means of the temperature profiles determined by two thermocouples (upper and bottom part) some differences were observed for the pine sawdust samples in the various thermal processes.
-For example, for the conventional combustion the ignition time (burning start) and residence time (experimental measure) were lower than for other atmospheres, around 20 and 900 s, respectively.
-In this same condition were observed the higher fluctuations and maximum peak temperatures (966, 985 and 967 °C), which can be indicate of the effectiveness combustion process in some determined times and also is related to sample feeding inside the DTF.
+For example, for the conventional combustion the ignition time (burning start) and residence time (experimental measure) were lower than for other atmospheres, around 20 and 900 s. respectively. {recap} In this same condition were observed the higher fluctuations and maximum peak temperatures (966, 985 and 967 °C), which can be indicate of the effectiveness combustion process in some determined times and also is related to sample feeding inside the DTF. {recap} temperature was observed from 962 to 950 °C and between 385 and 468 s, which may have {please verify} been caused by biomass feeding problems.

-These increases abrupt were caused to sample reactivity and solid-gas mixtures, released heat for the high and fast volatiles release and, an environment more oxidative promoted by the O2 concentration, which accelerate and facilitates the burning [16,20-21].
-An decrease in the furnace temperature was observed from 962 to 950 °C and between 385 and 468 s, which may be have been caused by biomass feeding problems.
+These increases abrupt $\{\text{recap}\}\$ were caused to sample reactivity and solid-gas mixtures, released heat for the high and fast volatiles release and, an environment more oxidative promoted by the O_2 concentration, which accelerate and facilitates the burning [16,20-21].
+A decrease in the furnace

 Another possible explanation for this effect can be high moisture proportions in gases inside furnace, whose result in elevated gaseous emissions, due to high capacity of water vapors formation via radiation heat transfer [22].

 For the oxy-fuel combustion conditions (60 and 80% CO2) no significant effect on the temperature gradients was observed.
 The processes started at higher temperatures from 961 and 960 °C, and reached the maximum temperatures from 970 and 968 °C, respectively.
 After that, both temperatures showed a stable behavior throughout the process, mainly for the lower temperatures.